nginxinc/kubernetes-ingress/docs/installation.md

 ```
 $ kubectl create -f service/nodeport.yaml
 ```
 Kubernetes will allocate two ports on every node of the cluster.
-To access the Ingress controller, use an IP address of any node of the cluster along with two allocated ports.
+To access the Ingress controller, use an IP address of any node of the cluster along with the two randomly allocated ports.
 Read more about the type NodePort [here](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).

 ### 4.2 Service with the Type LoadBalancer